ocapn/ocapn/draft-specifications/CapTP Specification.md

 This specification uses the following other specifications:

--   [Syrup](https://github.com/ocapn/syrup): The serialization format used for all messages between actors separated by a CapTP boundary.
+-   [Syrup][Syrup]: The serialization format used for all messages between actors separated by a CapTP boundary.
--   [OCapN Netlayers](./Netlayers.md): Specification to open a secure communication channel between two sessions, often on different networks.
+-   [OCapN Netlayers][Netlayers]: Specification to open a secure communication channel between two sessions, often on different networks.
 -   [OCapN Locators][Locators]: Specification covers representation of object references for both in-band and out-of-band usage.